wp-statistics/wp-statistics/readme.txt

 = I'm using another statistics plugin/service and get different numbers for them, why? =

-Pretty much every plugin/service is going to give you different results for visits and vistors, there are several reasons for this:
+Pretty much every plugin/service is going to give you different results for visits and visitors, there are several reasons for this:

 * Web crawler detection
 * Detection method (javascript vs server side PHP)